 The lure will be of the squawker style, "Jack-A-Lure," type.
 It's made of real or synthetic fur and contains a squawker.
-Replacement reeds and squawkers are available from Pete Rickard Inc., RD#1 Box 292, Cobleskill, NY, 12043, phone (518) 234-2731.
 This squawker type lure has been proven to create extra keenness and diminish dishonest tendencies.
 The lure should be large enough and should bounce in a straight line during the race so it can be sighted at all times by the Whippets.
 Rags, towels or cloth can be used as part of the lure, but it must include some fur.
 The small amount of fur that is attached helps to bring the Whippets to the lure at the finish of a race.